aborrero/fw-admin/README.md

 	· script (a shell script with rules)
 	· ruleset for loading to iptables-restore

-`fw-admin` can afford both methods.
-Continue reading for more info.
+`fw-admin` can afford both methods

 ###Using a variable declaration system that avoid thousand of DNS queries